allpix-squared/allpix-squared/src/modules/VisualizationGeant4/README.md

 * `draw_hits` : Determines if hits in the detector should be displayed.
 Defaults to false.
 Option is only useful if Geant4 hits are generated in a module.
 * `macro_init` : Optional Geant4 macro to execute during initialization.
 Whenever possible, the configuration parameters above should be used instead of this option.
 * `display_limit` : Sets the `displayListLimit` of the visualization GUI, in case the geometry which has to be loaded is too complex for the GUI to be displayed with the current size Display List.
 Defaults to 1000000.
+* `viewpoint_thetaphi` : Sets the theta and phi angles for the viewpoint.
+Defaults to -70deg 20deg.

 ### Usage
 An example configuration providing a wireframe viewing style with the same color for every particle and displaying the result after every event for 2s is provided below: